debiki/talkyard/README.md

                       is installed on localohost, and dev mode

-Naming style and a new word
+Naming style, tags and a new word
 -----------------------------

 ### CSS classes and ids